arfaat28/Newsletter/README.md

 # Newsletter

-#Just a simple newsletter format.
+.
+Just a simple newsletter format.

-#A form pops up from the letter when u move your mouse over it.
+.
+A form pops up from the letter when u move your mouse over it.

 ![image](https://user-images.githubusercontent.com/69072470/136795117-980eb472-af32-4d54-ae6a-5a696e3061b0.png)